tsevdos/codehub-react/bite-sized-learning/react-code-smells/presentation/presentation.md

 # Recap

-- what is react
-- core principles
-- JSX
-- components
+- Complex components

----

-# Recap: Core principles

-- composition
-- declarative
-- unidirectional dataflow
-- explicit mutations

----

-# Recap: Basics

-- React.createElement
-- JSX
-- virtual DOM

----

-# Recap: Components

-- props
+- Component and code duplication
+- Not using the "derived state"
-- state
+- Unhandled state and errors
-- hooks
-- children
-- conditional rendering
-- event handlers

----

-# Recap: Styling and CSS

-- CSS stylesheet
+- Components with too many props
-- Inline styling
+- Prop drilling

 ---